 Advising

-Students who have been offered admission to the Joint Bachelor’s Degree Program will be assigned a School of General Studies academic advisor, with whom they will consult for course selection and academic planning for the duration of their time at Columbia University.
+Upon accepting the offer of admission to the Joint Bachelor’s Degree Program, students will be assigned a General Studies academic advisor who will serve as their primary administrative link to GS throughout their time in the program.
+Academic advisors provide guidance on university as well as GS-specific policies and procedures.
 Students have regular contact with their academic advisor leading up to their arrival in New York, and are encouraged to schedule appointments with their advisor to discuss their long-term academic plans.

 After arriving on campus for the second phase of the Joint Degree program, students will continue working with the same academic advisor through the Office of the Dean of Students in the School of General Studies.
 Advisors serve as students' primary administrative link to GS throughout their tenure in the Joint Bachelor’s Degree Program, providing guidance on University as well as GS-specific policies and procedures.

-Once at Columbia, students will be advised by their academic departments on courses and major requirements.
-Major departments also provide advising to students completing concentrations in that discipline or program.
+Once at Columbia, students are also assigned faculty advisors within their major departments who assume responsibility for providing advisement on courses and major requirements.
+Faculty advisors in departments are also available to students completing concentrations in that discipline or program.
 Each academic department and program at Columbia has a designated Director of Undergraduate Studies (DUS), who is available for consultation about majors, concentrations, and their requirements.